tdilauro/Simplified-wiki/Deployment:-Quickstart-with-Docker.md

 1. **Create your configuration file.** On your local machine, use [this documentation](Configuration) to create the JSON file for your particular library's configuration.
 If you're unfamiliar with Json, you can use [this JSON Formatter & Validator](https://jsonformatter.curiousconcept.com/#) to validate your configuration file.

-2. Name your file `config.json` and **put it on your production server** at `/var/www/config.json`.
+2. Name your file `config.json` and **put it on your production server** at `/etc/libsimple`.
+(You can put the file in any empty, unused directory you'd like, but you'll need to change the value in the commands below accordingly.)
 For the rest of the instructions, we'll be working on this server.

 ##### *On the Host Server*